Mylan to combine with Pfizer's off-patent medicines unit

-July 29 (Reuters) - Mylan NV said on Monday it would combine with Pfizer Inc’s off-patent branded and generic established medicines business to form a global generic drugmaker.
+(Reuters) - Mylan NV (MYL.O) confirmed on Monday that it would combine with Pfizer Inc’s (PFE.N) off-patent branded and generic established medicines business to form a global generic drugmaker.

 Under the terms of the agreement, which is structured as an all-stock deal, each Mylan share would be converted into one share of the new company.